camunda/camunda-docs/optimize_versioned_docs/version-3.7.0/components/userguide/additional-features/event-based-processes.md

 In some cases, it is possible that some sequence flows may be hidden by overlapping elements on the generated model.

-If both an event source and an embedded sub-process contained within that source are included for auto-generation, they will appear in the auto-generated model as independent processes.
+If both an event source and an embedded subprocess contained within that source are included for auto-generation, they will appear in the auto-generated model as independent processes.

 In the case where external events are configured as an event source, it is possible that Optimize will not be able to determine a model containing all external events.
 In this scenario, Optimize will auto-generate a model containing only the external events that it could determine the order of.